 Cindy joined Center for Spiritual Wisdom in 2019 as our Operations & Communications Manager, bringing experience in technical communication, instructional design, training, and organizational development.
 And she is back (temporarily!) in that position as of October 2023.
 Cindy has a B.A. in Applied Clinical Psychology from Alfred University and an M.A. in Career & Human Resource Development from Rochester Institute of Technology.
-At the Center she focuses on communications, organizational development, and event programming.
 Cindy has a passion for continually becoming and being her authentic self, and she actively encourages and guides others to do the same.
 She is excited about the Center and how it helps seekers of all types to find deeper meaning in their lives.
 She grew up in the farmlands and Appalachian foothills of upstate NY and cherishes time with her husband Terry, her family, gardening, journaling, reading, and cooking.
-She especially enjoys the beauty of the natural world, and hiking with her dogs in the mountains and forests surrounding Brevard, NC.
+She especially enjoys the beauty of the natural world, and hiking with her dogs in the mountains and forests surrounding Brevard, N.C.

 Contact Colin by email firstname.lastname@example.org

 Before moving to Brevard, Tom Lewis served as Director of the Spirituality Program at Columbia Theological Seminary in Atlanta, where he led a certificate program in Christian Spiritual Formation.
 While at Columbia, he worked in spiritual growth and renewal with church leaders from a wide spectrum of geography and theology.
 This experience confirmed for him there is a great hunger for the divine throughout our society.
 “Folks often don’t know how to ‘Be Still’ long enough to experience the richness of that relationship,” he says.
 With a background in private industry and ordained ministry, Tom has led seminars, taught spiritual formation, and served as a retreat and conference leader.
 His passion is for teaching about spiritual formation and the spiritual components of depression.
 He has led 8 pilgrimages to the Holy Land.
 At CSW, Tom was a long-time member of the board, a frequent program leader, and continues as the Center’s Senior Consultant.